traagel/rec-sys/README.md

-# Foxway Data Engineering Homework Assignment
+# Data Engineering Homework Assignment

-This project involves setting up a MongoDB database in a Docker container and conducting exploratory data analysis (EDA) on a dataset provided by Foxway.
+This project involves setting up a MongoDB database in a Docker container and conducting exploratory data analysis (EDA) on a product dataset.

 ## Project Structure